huongduyen3012/CSE454/README.md

 # CSE454
-commit a Git object, a snapshot of your entire repository compressed into a SHA
+commit a Git object, a snapshot of your entire repository compressed into a SHAaaa